samir3216/StupidOpenSourceWars/megayiffmachine/readme.md

 This the YIFFING MACHINE has 2 filters you can modify,or with anime or with furry,the indexes are simple it chooses randomly,the issue is that microsoft detects its a virus because of the "getdc(NULL)"

+It was made for a specific friend.. lets call it rossi